-The economic fallout from Covid-19 has, if anything, further highlighted the attractiveness of the Chinese government and corporate bond markets and the role that Chinese bonds can play within an investor’s portfolio.
+The economic fallout from Covid-19 has, if anything, further highlighted the attractiveness of the Chinese government and corporate bond markets, and the role that Chinese bonds can play within an investor’s portfolio.

 Attractive valuations and yields with room for further price appreciation

-First, absolute yields on China’s onshore bonds are trading at their most compelling levels relative to global developed market sovereigns.
+Absolute yields on China’s onshore bonds are trading at their most compelling levels ever relative to global developed market sovereigns.
 We believe China government bonds at around 3.25% offer an asymmetric return profile for investors, with limited downside but potential for price appreciation.
 China government bonds are at their widest spread levels versus global sovereigns over the past 10 years, thanks to the strength of the Chinese economic recovery from the pandemic.

 Chinese corporate bonds also boast attractive yields and wider spreads with lower duration risks than other global credit markets.
 The investment grade market has delivered relatively steady performance over the last five years.
 In today’s historic low interest rate environment, this additional income and carry benefit could prove to be even more valuable for investors.